 If you have upgraded your system with a new SSD you need to transfer all your data from HDD to SSD and you think that it’s a difficult job but it’s so easy just by using a clone command to clone all your hard disk just a few clicks

-By the way, this option also clones all your windows files even your windows and you don’t need to install the windows again and install all the drivers again To clone your hard you can use one of these software: MiniTool Partition Wizard and EaseUS Todo backup
+This option also clones all your windows files even your windows and you don’t need to install the windows again and install all the drivers again To clone your hard you can use one of this software: MiniTool Partition Wizard and EaseUS Todo backup

-3. Install the software provided by the manufacturer
+Step 3 Install the SSD software provided by the manufacturer

-You probably don’t even need to download and install the software manually, it happens automatically after the operating system recognizes the hard as soon as it is connected to the motherboard
+You probably don’t even need to download and install the software manually, it happens automatically after the operating system recognizes the SSD drives soon as it is connected to the motherboard

-When you have a small storage SSD there is a high chance that it will be filled with files after a few months of using the op over Provisioning feature reserves 7 to 10% of the total size of the SSD, you must leave some free space otherwise the speed dropped dramatically now if you don’t store any files on your SSD avoid this step.
+The op feature is a specific model or version of the SSD drive that includes some sort and optimization When you have a small storage SSD there is a high chance that it will be filled with files after a few months of using the Provisioning feature reserves 7 to 10% of the total size of the drive, you must leave some free space otherwise the speed dropped dramatically now if you don’t store any files on your SSD avoid this step.

 there are some steps that must be done when you want to use SSD as your main storage you can apply these steps on your computer or laptop device these settings allow you to get the best performance of it getting the maximum speed you can control the SSD from special software that has been developed by the SSD manufacture this software allow you to control the op feature and more in general SSD can give you a great experience even when you are handling with old laptop or pc you SSD bring it back to life trust me it makes a huge difference

 Finally, I hope my article added some valuable information to you.
 If you have some questions?
 Let me know in the comments below.
 Ill try my best to answer them.